 Kisha joined the SFCC team in December 2015 as a case manager.
 Kisha has over 17 years’ experience implementing supportive services in the areas of substance abuse, mental health, domestic violence, criminal justice and homelessness, and supporting various diverse populations throughout Northern/Southern California.
 Her life’s passion is meeting people where they're at while obtaining a better quality of life for themselves.

 (415) 928-7322 x 1011

 Tom Holcomb Jr., Career Development Manager

-> Tom is a Western Kentucky native who moved to the San Francisco Bay area in May 2016 to start a job with the San Francisco Conservation Corps.
+Tom is a Western Kentucky native who moved to the San Francisco Bay area in May 2016 to start a job with the San Francisco Conservation Corps.
 He has 13 years of prior experience in the student development and counseling field prior to coming on board with SFCC.
-Tom has been with the Corps since May 9, 2016.
 Tom’s career focus is on empowering, engaging and elevating Corpsmembers to new insight and helping them achieve their personal and professional goals.
 Tom embodies a holistic focus model and works closely with the case manager and supportive service/case conference team in order to help Corpsmembers thrive not only at SFCC, but beyond the Corps on the job.
-He earned his Bachelors of Science degree from Murray State University in Organizational Communication and Youth Non-profit Service in 2001.
-And in 2005 he earned his Masters of Science degree also from MSU in Human Development & Leadership with an emphasis in College Student Personnel Guidance.
-Currently, Tom is working on his certification in Transpersonal Psychology at Sofia University in Palo Alto, California and will be transferring to the SF State to work on his Ph.D. in Educational Leadership with a focus on Rehabilitation Counseling.
+He earned his Bachelors of Science degree from Murray State University in Organizational Communication and Youth Non-profit Service in 2001, and in 2005 earned his Masters of Science degree from MSU in Human Development & Leadership with an emphasis in College Student Personnel Guidance.
+Currently, Tom is working on his certification in Transpersonal Psychology at Sofia University in Palo Alto, California, and will be transferring to the SF State to work on his Ph.D. in Educational Leadership with a focus on Rehabilitation Counseling.

-> (415) 928-7322 x 1005
+(415) 928-7322 x 1005